TheSheepfolder/WiimoteThing/README.md

 ## Setup

-### Install WiitarThing
+### Install WiimoteThing

 1. Download and install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
-2. Download WiitarThing from [the "Releases" tab](https://github.com/TheNathannator/WiitarThing/releases), and extract it into a new folder.
+2. Download WiimoteThing from [the "Releases" tab](https://github.com/TheNathannator/WiimoteThing/releases), and extract it into a new folder.

 #### A Note About Older Versions